djcali570/flutter_web_buttons/README.md

 * Each button features it's own constructor with plenty of options for customization.
 * Includes most commonly used Social Icons
+* Buttons can be used as a Hero

 ## Installation